 Giving more than money

 One of the things that makes Tiny Miracles so unique is that it involves not just corporate sponsors donating money, but also a holistic approach to giving those less fortunate the tools they need to break out of the poverty cycle.
-They do this by focusing on five pillars: social awareness, healthcare, employment, education and celebration.
+They do this by focusing on five pillars: Healthcare, Education, Skills Training, Awareness, and Celebration.
 As their website rightfully points out, “Making miracles happen can only be achieved if you transform all areas of life simultaneously.
 You can build a health clinic, but as long as people have no access to safe drinking water you won’t be able to make any progress.
 You can put children to school but if they don’t have any food, what good will that do?
 Tackling the fundamentals first and building awareness and knowledge from a solid basis has proven to create a profound and lasting impact.”

 Inspiration by numbers

 Profound and lasting is right.
-By starting off in an area populated by 700 people who lived in an extremely dangerous red light district and expanding to a second community of 1,000 people, Tiny Miracles is responsible for starting a clean water program, a public health clinic, and raising women’s wages from less than 1 euro a day to 250 euros a month, which is around the middle class average.
+Programmes began in an area populated by 700 people who lived in an extremely dangerous red-light district.
+To this date, 8 communities and more than 3,000 community members are actively engaged.
+Tiny Miracles is responsible for starting a clean water programme, a public health clinic, and raising women’s and men’s wages from less than 1 euro a day to the average middle-class salary.
 Children now attend English schools, more and more adolescents are attending university and the healthcare centre has dropped mortality rates substantially.

 Lighting the fire within